slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Chaos is needed for innovation.
 Structure makes those ideas useful." (...)
 "The ability to see order in chaos is called creativity."
 -- Simon Sinek [1973]*

-> *"One’s mind, once stretched by a new idea, never regains its original dimensions."
--- Oliver Wendell Holmes *

-> *"When nothing is sure, everything is possible."
--- Margaret Drabble *

 ### How to find good ideas?